SORTEDfood/backend-developer-test/README.md

 At Sorted we work with a range of modern technology and tools, but most of our services are written in Python & Django.
 This test has been designed to give you an opportunity to show your knowledge of Django and API design.
 There is no 'right' answer - we're most interested in how you choose to solve the problem and why you chose to solve it in that way.
 There are no wrong answers, as long as your code successfully runs.

 Be sure to read **all** of this document carefully, and follow the guidelines within.
+If you have any clarifying questions, then please get in touch.

 ## Task Outline
 Everyone at Sorted is passionate about food - and we're creating tools to help foodies all around the world cook better, and smarter.
 We give people the tools and know-how, but the rest is up to them.